schlotg/angular-rollup-boilerplate/README.md

 It ES6 back-tick strings allow you to do many of the things that JSX does for the React community.

 When importing images assets, the smaller images should be imported directly and inserted into the html like you would a variable.
 This helps minimize the number of files that your app needs to download when being served.
 However, converting the images into a base64 string, they take up more space.
-Therfore, for larger images like backgrounds, it is better to server them up individually.
+Therefore, for larger images like backgrounds, it is better to server them up individually.
 To do this:

 - Add each image or folder to be served to the app/configs/app.config.json 'filesToCopy' section
 - Reference the image your html using the path relative to the 'dist' directory